Peptic ulcersDuodenal ulcers; Gastric ulcers; Helicobacter pylori; H pylori

 Only around 10% to 15% of people who are infected with H pylori develop peptic ulcer disease.
 H pylori infections, particularly in older people, may not always lead to peptic ulcers.
 Other factors must also be present to actually trigger ulcers, including:

 - Immune System Factors.
-Certain people have an abnormal intestinal immune response, which allow the bacteria to injure the lining of the intestines.
+Certain people have an abnormal intestinal immune response, which allows the bacteria to injure the lining of the intestines.

 - Lifestyle Factors.
 Although lifestyle factors such as chronic stress, drinking coffee, and smoking were long believed to be primary causes of ulcers, it is now thought that they only increase susceptibility to ulcers in some H pylori carriers.